Fener Balat Walking Tour

 Fall of Granada

 The neighborhoods of Fener and Balat are within close proximity to each other yet the architectural and cultural differences are easy to see.
-The stark contrast of colorful Balat houses and majestic Fener buildings makes the Fener-Balat area a wonderful place to embark on a walking tour.
+The stark contrast of colorful Balat houses and historical Fener buildings makes the Fener-Balat area a wonderful place to embark on a walking tour.

 Our walking tours usually start from the Kadir Has University which is located in the Cibali Neighborhood.
 It’s a great meeting spot and the perfect place to start a walking tour through the streets of Fener and finally down to the historic Balat neighborhood.
 All three neighborhoods are close to each other and a Fener Balat walking tour will take approximately 4 hours.